BUMETCS673/CS673OLSum25Team3/doc/lab1/team.md

 # Jie Shi

 My name is Jie Shi, and I am currently pursuing a Master’s degree in Computer Science at Boston University.
 I hold a Bachelor's degree in Computer Science and Engineering from The Ohio State University.
 I have experience working with databases and programming languages such as C, Python, Java, R, and web development.
 I am looking forward work together with your guys.

+# Xiaoyao Yin
+My name is Xiaoyao Yin.
+I’m currently pursuing a degree in Computer Science with a concentration in security.
+My bachelor’s background is in Electrical Engineering, so I still have plenty to learn in the CS arena.
+Most of my previous work has involved low‑level programming, mainly writing C code for circuit‑board control.